Kazade/simulant-engine/documentation/asset_managers.md

 # The GC grace period

-When you create a resource, you have a 3 second grace period to grab a reference to it, after that time the resource will be destroyed and a warning will be logged.
+When you create a asset, you have a 3 second grace period to grab a reference to it, after that time the asset will be destroyed and a warning will be logged.

 For example, say you load a mesh, like so: